sudeengin/DnDbug/docs/implementation/CHARACTER_GENERATION_REFACTOR.md

 ### ✅ D&D-Level Background Depth
 - Each character has a mini origin story (1–2 paragraphs)
 - Includes upbringing, defining event, and reason for joining
-- Style based on D&D 5e Player's Handbook & Xanathar's Guide
+- Style based on SRD 2014 Player's Handbook & Xanathar's Guide

 ### ✅ Relationships and Hooks
 - 2–3 key relationships per character